 Turkish artists to study abroad by subsidizing some of the cost.

 museums.
 The Great Palace Mosaic Museum

-is located close to Sultanahmet Square in Istanbul, Turkey, at Arasta Bazaar.
+is located close to Sultanahmet Square in Istanbul, at the Arasta Bazaar.
 The museum houses mosaics from the Byzantine

 period, unearthed at the site of the Great Palace of Constantinople.
 Istanbul is also home to the Topkapi

 primary residence of the Ottoman Sultans for approximately 400 years